misterbuckley/vim-definitive/README.md

 - Scala
 - Vimscript

+`g:definitive_associated_filetypes` is used to tell vim-definitive to use a certain filetype's definition when searching from a different filetype.
+An example use case would be wanting to find the definition of a variable in a ruby project from inside an ERB file, which is of filetype 'eruby', not 'ruby', normally causing vim-definitive to call off its search.
+You can specify such relationships between filetypes as follows:

+    let g:definitive_associated_filetypes = {
+          \  'eruby': 'ruby',
+          \  'html.handlebars': 'javascript',
+          \}

+This will tell vim-definitive to look for ruby variables when you're in an ERB template and javascript variables when you're in a Handlebars template.

 `g:definitive_root_markers` is the list of project root directory markers.
 These are files or directories which typically mark the root directory of a given project. vim-definitive uses this list to determine where it should be